 Registration takes two minutes, and it’s free, at parkrun.us/register

 D&RC parkrun is not too far from the far tip of Staten Island, but parkrunners who want to take public transportation from Manhattan, the following itinerary looks promising.

-7:07 train from NY Penn Station on the NJ Coast Line.
-Change at Newark Penn for the Raritan Valley Line at 7:38.
-Arrive Bound Brook at 8:21.
-That leaves plenty of time for a 5 mile cab or car service.
+Take the 7:14am train from NY Penn Station on New Jersey Transit North East Corridor Line to New Brunswick (arrives 8:11).
+That leaves plenty of time for a 7 mile cab or car service (approx $25).
 Or an intense warm up run for the enterprising.
-The 10:24 departure gets you back to NYC by noon.

 Based on feedback from our first parkrunners, we created a new volunteer role: Tourist Pick-up.
 If you are coming to visit and would like a ride from New Brunswick Station, either comment on our weekly Facebook post for tourist pick-up, or email email@example.com and we will comment on your behalf - no guarantees, but hopefully one of our wonderful volunteers will be able to pick you up and take you back after the event.

 The 10:29 departure gets you back to NYC before noon, but with trains every half hour, why not come to the cafe afterwards?

 This week College Park parkrun in Maryland celebrates its second birthday.
 The event has grown steadily over the two years, drawing a strong local following of runners and walkers.
 At their recent 100th event the team polled members of their community about the reasons why they keep coming back, bringing more and more friends and…